Assertiveness

 Assertiveness is a communication skill that can be taught and the skills of assertive communication effectively learned.

 Assertiveness is a method of critical thinking, where an individual speaks up in defense of their views or in light of erroneous information.
-Assertive people are able to be outspoken and analyze information and point out areas of information lacking substance, details or evidence.
-Assertiveness supports creative thinking and effective communication.
+Additionally, assertive people are capable of being outspoken and analyze information and point out areas of information lacking substance, details or evidence.
+Thus, it can be noted that assertiveness supports creative thinking and effective communication.

-The level of assertiveness demonstrated in any human community is a factor of social and cultural practices at the time of inquiry.
-These factors can evolve with time and may vary from a community to another one.
-For example, nowadays, in the western world, there are global public discussions about controversial topics such as drug addiction, rape and sexual abuse of women and children, which were not openly discussed in 1940.